Coolidge Expansion Project FAQ

 Project details

-We conducted a thorough and extensive review process to evaluate options for the additional power generation needed.
+SRP has conducted multiple recent RFP processes, which have confirmed that the Coolidge Expansion Project provides the lowest-cost option for SRP customers.
+As part of those processes, we conducted a thorough and extensive review to evaluate options for the additional power generation needed.

 The only resource options that could meet our significant capacity and flexibility needs in the time frame required are natural gas peaking units and battery storage.
 As explained in the responses above, we have concerns about the feasibility of adding the amount of battery storage that would be needed to achieve similar reliability to Coolidge in the time frame needed, and we demonstrated that the Coolidge Expansion Project is the lowest-cost option for our customers.